Skip to content

 In this section, let us create a simple webview component and understand how it works.
 Start by importing the WebView component from react-native-webview to render web content in a native view.
 Open the App.js file.

-2import { SafeAreaView, StyleSheet, StatusBar } from 'react-native';
+import { SafeAreaView, StyleSheet, StatusBar } from "react-native";

 The WebView component requires a source prop.
 This prop loads the static HTML or a URI (which is the current case if you look closely at the above snippet).
 A URI is a remote location for a web page to exist.